dmsul/site-source/content/pages/research.rst

 Research in Progress
 --------------------

-- **"Do emission permits flow to poor neighborhoods?"**
-- **"How does unconventional oil and gas development affect local air quality?”** with Elaine Hill and Alan Krupnick
+- **"Does unconventional oil and gas development affect local air quality?”** with Alan Krupnick
 - **"Does unconventional oil and gas development affect infant health through air pollution?”** with Elaine Hill and Alan Krupnick
 - **"Industrial Air Pollution and Infant Health"**